CyberRyan1/CCS-UE5-Modding/README.md

 # Modding Guide (07.06.2025)
 This is just a quick modding guide explaining how to use the linked tools.

-## 1. FModel for exploration or dumping Models/Textures
+## 1. FModel for Exploration or Dumping Models/Textures
 This is the easiest step and also the base for modding later as finding what you want to mod and extracting it is easiest with `FModel`.

 ### 1.1.
 Setting up the tools